How To Force A Narcissistic Breakdown (Stages of Collapse)

 If you were supported by a powerful and authoritative person, they would give way to making concessions.

-Your communication with them must be precise, curt, and firm.
 They must be made aware that your stand is unwavering, and you will most certainly do to them what you tell them you will.
 You could even use strong language.

-4. Making them descend into depression.
+4. Making them go into a depressive‑like phase.

 Narcissists need admiration and approval to keep their egos boosted.
 They cannot function without validation and adulation from others.